**These posts often contain affiliate links. Please see our disclosure policy for details.**

 You can see in the photo below how the gold bled into those gaps.

 I would be much more careful next time and use stickier tape.
 I would also make sure the tape isn’t pulled too tight, but instead follows all those bumps and grooves of the pumpkin.
+This way, I would get a clean edge.

 Step 8.
 Coat with glitter.